-UAW strike day 4: GM threatens to send 2,000 workers home, Ford cuts 600 jobs
+UAW strike Day 4: GM threatens to send 2,000 workers home, Ford cuts 600 jobs

 Ford told 600 workers not to report to work at its Michigan Assembly Plant's body construction department because the metal parts they make need to be coated promptly for protection and the paint shop is on strike.

 The historic strike kicked off right after the stroke of midnight on Friday morning with 9% of the UAW's nearly 150,000 union members walking off their jobs.
-The three auto plants — a General Motors assembly plant in Wentzville, Mo., a Stellantis assembly plant in Toledo, Ohio, and part of a Ford plant in Wayne, Mich. — were the first join the picket lines.
+The three auto plants — the General Motors assembly plant in Wentzville, a Stellantis assembly plant in Toledo, Ohio, and part of a Ford plant in Wayne, Mich. — were the first to join the picket lines.

 Normally companies give partial pay to workers when a plant is idled.